Thomascountz/Thomascountz.github.io_old/_posts/2017-06-27-iterating-through-an-api-wrapper.md

 end
 {% endhighlight %}
 <br>
-So now I have to write a method, `forecast` which returns an object that responds to `#ok?`, which, as we discussed, an `HTTParty` object does!
+So now, I have to write a method, `forecast`, which returns an object that responds to `#ok?`, which, as we discussed, an `HTTParty` object does!
 <br><br>
 {% highlight ruby %}
 require 'httparty'